 Is your on-site advertising working effectively?
 When a visitor arrives on your site, is your call-to-action located in the right spot on your page?
 Is it helping or hurting your business?

-Test example: A retail brand ran a promotion and tested the most effective placement for the promotional CTA.
+A/B test example: A retail brand ran a promotion and A/B tested the most effective placement for the promotional CTA.
 Three versions of the campaign ran, with the CTA placed either at the top of the page, in a banner, or on each product description.
 The winner saw a 185% increase in conversions.

 There is no industry-standard shipping threshold in e-commerce.
 Promotional discount codes are also used inconsistently.
 A look at several popular sites marketing to back-to-school shoppers revealed a wide range of shipping thresholds.
 What is right for your business?
 At what price point do your shipping rates and purchase rate maximize each other?
 Finding the optimal threshold for your business may help to increase conversion rates and average order values.

-Test example: A SiteSpect customer recently tested the position of its free shipping promotional badge.
+A/B test example: A SiteSpect customer recently A/B tested the position of its free shipping promotional badge.
 The first variation included the badge only on qualifying items, the second included the badge on each item.
 The second variation saw a $300,000 in additional revenue and 5% more customers made it past “Add to Cart.”

 Checkout Process Flow

-Test example: One of our customers requires a login during their check out flow.
+A/B test example: One of our customers requires a login during their check out flow.
 They noticed that when customers forgot their passwords, many were calling the support phone number or abandoning check out.
-They tested a check out flow with a more prominent password reset button and saw a $10 million incremental annual revenue increase.
+They A/B tested a check out flow with a more prominent password reset button and saw a $10 million incremental annual revenue increase.